 Sweet potatoes can be eaten in different ways; The easiest food is baked sweet potatoes.
 Place in a baking tray and bake for forty-five minutes or until soft.
 Baked sweet potatoes can be eaten with a drop of olive oil and also with various dips and sauces

 A rich source of omega-3 fatty acids, oils from the fish liver, mostly from cod (cod liver oil), are known worldwide for the health benefits they provide.
 Fish liver oils are also rich in vitamins D, EPA, and DAEA and play an important role in the development of the unborn baby’s brain.
 Fish liver oils can also provide protection against preeclampsia, a potentially serious pregnancy complication.

 Fish liver oils can be taken directly with a spoon or in capsule form.
 It is advisable to consult your doctor, or expert nutritionist regarding dosage, as excessive amounts of fish liver oil can cause some blood complications.

 6. Lean meat

 Iron deficiency during pregnancy can cause fatigue and depression, so pregnant women need to make sure they eat enough iron, as they need twice as much iron to keep up with the increased blood volume.
 Lean meats are a rich source of iron and protein; Chicken (without skin) is an exceptional source of protein.
 Beef and pork also provide vitamin B, choline, and iron.

 Processed meats and frozen cut meats should be avoided, as they can cause infections.
 Grilled chicken is an excellent choice for stomach filling and delicious bites.
-Slices made from major cut parts such as rib meat slices are known to be a flexible and flavorful dish.
+Slices made from major cut parts such as rib meat slices are known to be flexible and flavorful dishes.